 Security and safety are paramount when it comes to web applications.
 It is necessary to check all applications for security and safety concerns before making them available to the public.
 Thereby, proper testing for security has to be done efficiently to mitigate any possible data leaks and data hacks from the software.
 Tools that can check the security of web apps are:

-Apart from these, there are also tools for usability testing, interface testing, database testing of web applications.
+Apart from these, there are also tools for usability testing, interface testing, and database testing of web applications.

 Best Tools for Testing web applications